 Two semester projects are proposed.
 Both project takes off in the current electric car prototype made by former students.
 The proposed projects have their focus on optimizing the current front and rear suspension with respect to weight and driving comfort/performance and further contribute to a modular design of the car.
 A lighter design favor a better overall energy performance.
 The current front and rear suspension is rather stiff and can therefore make the driving discomfort and further adding additional (dynamic) loading to the chassis.
 The two projects relates to each “end” of the car.

-Design a front suspension module: (interface with MP4/MP6)
+Design a front suspension module which include steering mechanism: (interface with MP4/MP6)

 Design a rear suspension module: (interface with MP4/MP6 and ET2) (comment: as to day the prototype car do not have mechanical breaks on the rear wheel set.
 Therefore an additional task would be to include this in the design of the rear suspension module)